-DiscoverE has announced its theme for the 2017-2018 Future City Competition.
+DiscoverE has announced the theme for Future City 2018-2019: Powering our Future.

 For more information

 For more information contact Shelley Ford, Communications Specialist at firstname.lastname@example.org